Soft cookies loaded with white chocolate, butterscotch chips, and pretzel pieces. The perfect sweet and salty combination!

 He joked that he’ll last the full 21 days, no problem, but I’ll only last 21 minutes.
 He knows me too well.
 I do believe, for me, this will be harder than climbing Mount Everest.
 But I’m not going down without a fight.

 So, this past holiday weekend was like a last hurrah before my prison sentence.
 We ate.
 And ate.
 And ATE.
-I shoveled dill pickle dip, chips, Cool Whip, Pepsi, and all the white rolls I could manage into my face.
+I shoveled dip, chips, Cool Whip, Pepsi, and all the white dinner rolls I could manage into my face.

-And I made these cookies.
+And I made these white chocolate butterscotch pretzel cookies.
 I lost count on how many I consumed.
 I figured it was a proper send off into the depths of Hell.

 They are hands down my new favorite cookie.
 I seriously cannot wait until Day 22 when I make them again.

 Watch the video for these white chocolate butterscotch cookies

 How To Make This Cookie Recipe